animehunter123/backups_checker/README.md

 The backend container runs with elevated privileges (required for nmap scanning).
 The example directories are mounted as read-only for security.

 i.e., just use ```docker-compose up --build```

+# To Do

+* need the docker-compose for both webapps to allow HMR modification of code (not COPY . . the code into the container into a read-only directory)

+* The scan servers and scan directories button does not directly run ./scan_servers or .scan_directories

+* Add some type of H1 to explain what this app does, its not easy to understand what this app does atm

+* Fix Navbar (its not expanded completely), use tailwind css for styling (instead of the boring bootstrap) --> Actually I think Material UI is the way to go!!!

+* add the filename to the backup status (with its original timestamp as well)

+* add a search bar and filter for the backup status

+* offline the cdn dependencies into the ./public

+* Add button to clear files from database, another button to clear servers from database

+* Add spinners to make the user aware they need to wait

+* Add maybe a log status modal that shows the status as it is nmap scanning, or if it is directory scanning

+* Ensure the requirements.txt has flask, python-nmap, requests, and urllib3

+* Front end requirements: cd frontend && npm install react-router-dom @mui/material @emotion/react @emotion/styled @mui/icons-material axios // npm install react-router-dom @mui/material @emotion/react @emotion/styled @mui/icons-material axios ; npm install